briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

-  attempt to describe the different varieties, but here are some that I've personally used that work for me. `xfce4-terminal` is a [VTE-based] terminal that doesn't have any particularly unique features, but it gets the job done without being heavyweight. `terminator` is another VTE-based terminal that isn't intended for any particular desktop environment and includes plenty of features. `termite` is a more minimal VTE-based terminal intended for tiling window managers making it my preferred choice.
+  attempt to describe the different varieties, but here are some that I've personally used that work for me. `xfce4-terminal` is a [VTE-based] terminal that doesn't have any particularly unique features, but it gets the job done without being too light or too heavy. `terminator` is another VTE-based terminal that isn't intended for any particular desktop environment and includes plenty of features. `termite` is a more minimal VTE-based terminal intended for tiling window managers making it my preferred choice.
 However, it isn't being maintained anymore, so I'm reluctant to recommend it.

-  Nowadays, GPU accelerated terminals are all the rage (because obviously you need to be able to see text streaming at 144 fps), though I would warn you that if your hardware doesn't have decent OpenGL support (e.g. VirtualBox), these may not work well. `alacritty` is the default for [Sway], written in Rust (if that matters to you), and is the officially sanctioned replacement for `termite`. `kitty` is another GPU accelerated terminal that offers a lot
+  Nowadays, GPU accelerated terminals are all the rage (because obviously you need to be able to see text streaming at 144 fps), though I should warn you that if your hardware doesn't have modern OpenGL support (e.g. VirtualBox), these may not work well. `alacritty` is the default for [Sway], written in Rust (if that matters to you), and is the officially sanctioned replacement for `termite`. `kitty` is another GPU accelerated terminal that offers a lot